-End of Nations Latest News
+End of Nations Latest Updates

 Rejoice PC RTS brethren!
 Petroglyph, a refuge of former Westwood Studios developers, has announced their new real-time strategy game, Grey Goo.
 It's coming to PC this fall via Steam, and yes LAN is supported!
 They want to apply that secret Command & Conquer sauce by doing away with "tedium and frustration" that plagues most RTS experiences today, like unit abilities to micromanage.

 End of Nations was originally meant to be a MMORTS, although when the game's development team shifted from Petroglyph Games to Trion Worlds, it was decided that the direction would change and the game turned into a MOBA.